Oshri-Garama/myblog-react/README.md

 Task #5

-We made a a user managmanet along with sign up, log in, log out functionality using bcrypt to hash the password given by the user and cookies to specify session.
+We added functionality for user managmanet: sign up, log in, log out. using bcrypt to hash the password given by the user and cookies to specify session.